DataDog/kong-plugin-ddtrace/README.md

 `--data config.agent_endpoint=http://localhost:8126/v0.4/traces'`

-This value can use vault references.
-The default value is nil.
+This can be configured with a vault references.

+The default value is unset, and the value is ignored if `agent_host` or `trace_agent_url` are configured.

 ### Service Name